Side-striped jackal: Description

-The side-striped jackal is a medium-sized canid, which tends to be slightly larger on average than the black-backed jackal.
+The side-striped jackal is a slender, medium-sized canid, which tends to be slightly larger on average than the black-backed jackal.
 Body mass ranges from 6.5 to 14 kg, head-and-body length from 69 to 81 cm and tail length from 30 to 41 cm.
 Shoulder height can range from 35 to 50 cm.
 Its pelt is coloured buff-grey.
 The back is darker grey than the underside, and the tail is black with a grey, almost silver tip.
 Indistinct white stripes are present on the flanks, running from elbow to hip.
 The boldness of the markings varies between individuals, with those of adults being better defined than those of juveniles.

 The side-striped jackal's skull is similar to that of the black-backed jackal's, but is flatter, with a longer and narrower rostrum.
 Its sagittal crest and zygomatic arches are also lighter in build.
 Due to its longer rostrum, its third upper premolar lies almost in line with the others, rather than at an angle.
 Its dentition is well suited to an omnivorous diet.
 The long, curved canines have a sharp ridge on the posterior surface, and the outer incisors are canine-like.
 Its carnassials are smaller than those of the more carnivorous black-backed jackal.
 Females have four inguinal teats.

 Dietary habits

 The side-striped jackal tends to be less carnivorous than other jackal species, and is a highly adaptable omnivore whose dietary preferences change in accordance to seasonal and local variation.
 It tends to forage solitarily, though family groups of up to 12 jackals have been observed to feed together in western Zimbabwe.
 In the wild, it feeds largely on invertebrates during the wet season and small mammals, such as the springhare, in the dry months.
 It frequently scavenges from campsites and the kills of larger predators.
 In the wild, fruit is taken exclusively in season, while in ruralised areas, it can account for 30% of their dietary intake.
 The side-striped jackal tends to be comparatively less predatory when compared to other jackal species.
 It typically does not target prey exceeding the size of neonatal antelopes, and one specimen was recorded to have entered a duck's pen to eat their feed, whilst ignoring the birds.

+A side-striped jackal from Angola was found to be a host of an intestinal acanthocephalan worm, Pachysentis angolensis.